reinhart1010/nix/docs/en/linux/apt-get.md

 Debian and Ubuntu package management utility.
 Search for packages using `apt-cache`.
+It is recommended to use `apt` when used interactively in Ubuntu versions 16.04 and later.
 More information: <https://manpages.debian.org/latest/apt/apt-get.8.html>.

 - Update the list of available packages and versions (it's recommended to run this before other `apt-get` commands):